 Do’s and Don’t of Home Loans

-The best advise is to live your life “normal” and don’t do anything major without consulting a lender first.
+The best advice is to live your life “normal” and don’t do anything major without consulting a lender first.
 Anything that will impact your credit or finances should be addressed before it happens.

 - don’t buy anything major